JoelMoyal/YouTube-Transcript-Extractor/README.md

 # YouTube Transcript Extractor

-A simple web app that extracts transcripts from YouTube videos.
+A web app that extracts transcripts from YouTube videos.